 Ask an NEH Expert

-National History Day works with the National Endowment for the Humanities to conduct the Ask an NEH Expert Series.
-Previous installments addressed the five National History Day categories (documentaries, exhibits, papers, performances, and websites), but the 2020 episodes focus on specific skills crucial to all NHD students, in all five NHD categories.
+National History Day works with the National Endowment for the Humanities to conduct the Ask an NEH Expert series.
+Previous installments addressed the five National History Day categories (documentaries, exhibits, papers, performances, and websites), but the 2020-2021 episodes focus on specific skills crucial to all NHD students, in all five NHD categories.

 Building an Argument

 Leslie Hayes, the New-York Historical Society's Director of Education, offers valuable advice and questions students should ask in the process of validating primary and secondary sources for use in National History Day projects.
-Leslie is an NEH grant recipient and will be co-leading a summer 2020 seminar for K-12 educators entitled, American Women, American Citizens: 1920-1948.
+Leslie is an NEH grant recipient and co-led a 2020 seminar for K-12 educators entitled, American Women, American Citizens: 1920-1948.

 Writing & Editing